Macroeconomic performance and outlook

 Yield curve calculation models

-Where there is no traded yield for a certain point along the yield curve, linear interpolation is used to generate an appropriate yield.
+If the yield at a certain point on the curve has not been traded, linear interpolation is used to generate an appropriate yield.

 Yield curve managed by